kabouzeid/mini-kit/src/mini/builder/README.md

 ## Essentials

 - Register classes and functions with `@REGISTRY.register()` for short names.
-- Call `build_from_cfg` to instantiate registered types or dotted import paths.
+- Call `build` to instantiate registered types or dotted import paths.
 - Opt into recursive instantiation for nested configs.
 - Use `"*"` for positional args.
 - Prefix with `"partial:"` to create factories instead of calling constructors immediately.